Skip Navigation

 postgres://user:pass@host:port/dbname

-The DATABASE_SSH_TUNNEL_BPG_CONNECTION_INFO contains the connection information required to establish a secure tunnel.
-It’s used by the companion buildpack (borealis/postgres-ssh).
+config var contains internal connection information required to establish a secure tunnel.
+It’s used by the companion buildpack (borealis/postgres-tunnel).
 You don’t need it in your application code.

 Installing the Buildpack